cyrilondon/rover-project/README.md

 - A **Business validation** process which ensures the enforcement of the business rules (by example moving the Rover should not let it go out of the plateau).

 The base class <code>[EntityValidator](/src/main/java/com/game/domain/model/validation/EntityValidator.java)</code> takes this responsibility.
+Actually, in addition to identity, a primary implementation requirement for entities is ensuring they are **self-validating** and **always valid**.

+This is similar to the self-validating nature of value objects, although it is usually much more **context dependent** due to entities having a life-cycle.

-The interesting thing to note here is that this validator class depends on <code>[ValidationNotificationHandler](src/main/java/com/game/domain/model/validation/ValidationNotificationHandler.java)</code> interface by constructor injection.
+To make this context dependency effective, we make the entity validator class depends on <code>[ValidationNotificationHandler](src/main/java/com/game/domain/model/validation/ValidationNotificationHandler.java)</code> interface by constructor injection.

-This delegation to a generic error notification handler - [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) - is of great interest as we will see further down to ensure distinct validation processes under different contexts.
+This delegation to a generic error notification handler - [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) - is exactly what we need to ensure distinct validation processes under different contexts.

  ```java
 public abstract class EntityValidator<T> {